-On February 22, 2022, we entered into Amendment No. 1 to the At-the-Market Equity Offering Sales Agreement with sales agents Robert W. Baird & Co.
+On December 3, 2019, we entered into an At-the-Market Equity Offering Sales Agreement (the "Common Stock Sales Agreement"), with Robert W. Baird & Co.
 Incorporated ("Baird"), Goldman Sachs & Co.
-LLC ("Goldman Sachs"), Stifel, Nicolaus & Company, Incorporated, ("Stifel") BTIG, LLC, and Fifth Third Securities, Inc. ("Fifth Third"), dated December 3, 2019 (together, the "Prior Common Stock Sales Agreement").
-We terminated the Prior Common Stock Sales Agreement effective February 10, 2023 in connection with the expiration of our registration statement on Form S-3 (File No. 333-236143) (the "2020 Registration Statement") on February 11, 2023.
+LLC ("Goldman Sachs"), Stifel, Nicolaus & Company, Incorporated ("Stifel"), BTIG, LLC, and Fifth Third Securities, Inc. ("Fifth Third") (collectively the "Common Stock Sales Agents"), pursuant to which we sold shares of our common stock in an aggregate offering price of up to \$250.0 million (the "Common Stock ATM Program").